 Even with the growing popularity of chat platforms, most people continue to depend on email for a wide range of things.
-When it comes to setting an email account up, there are two main types to choose from – email clients and webmail.
+When it comes to setting up an email account, there are two main types to choose from – email clients and webmail.
+Both will work for a casual email user but if you’re looking for a business use case and advanced email account settings, you should do a bit more research – and we’ll help with that.

 Email clients are software applications that are installed on your device to manage the email that you send and receive.
-The client interacts with a remote email server to access this email. iCloud Mail and Microsoft Outlook are two examples of popular email clients that you have probably heard of.
+The client interacts with a remote email server to access this email.
+Apple Mail and Microsoft Outlook are two examples of popular email clients that you have probably heard of.
+There are additional email accounts that we will discuss in a moment.

 Webmail refers to a type of email that is accessed exclusively online and exists primarily on the cloud rather than on your device.
 Rather than an installed application or software program that fetches your email, you will manage your inbox from your internet provider.
-Some common examples include Gmail, Hotmail, and Yahoo!
-Mail.
+If you’re managing a high volume of correspondence, additional web services like Clean Email can simplify the process by helping you organize and manage emails in bulk.
+Some common examples include Gmail (as a part of Google Workspace), Hotmail, iCloud Mail, AOL Mail and Yahoo Mail.

 Before getting into the different protocols that are used to download emails, it’s a good idea to have an understanding of the main differences between email clients and webmail.
 If you have ever started an online email account using Outlook.com or Gmail, for example, you have used webmail.